Sensitive Choice

 Volatile Organic Compounds (VOCs)

-VOCs, or Volatile Organic Compounds, are carbon-based organic chemicals which evaporate (off-gas) at room temperature.
+Volatile organic compounds, often referred to as ‘VOCs’ are carbon-based organic chemicals which evaporate and are released into the air at room temperature.

-VOCs are common and can be found both indoors and outdoors, particularly in polluted air.
-They can be man-made or naturally occurring.
+VOCs are common and can be found in both indoor and outdoor environments, particularly in polluted air.
+They can be caused by human activities or naturally occurring.

 VOCs are a broad group and while some should be avoided, others are not known to cause any issues for most people.
 But some people may be allergic or sensitised to some VOCs.